 I am just in the process, but already had an interview at Phat Budda Productions in St. Louis, MO.
 I believe I am at the right place at the right time, and you can be too if you have the passion for Radio, TV or Film!
 I look forward to hearing from my admissions counselor to procede to the next steps…

 Been to a few audio schools but this by far has been the best.
 Cant beat the hands on.
 The fact that your in the everyday environment is awesome.
-I went from apprenticeship to staff.
+I went from externship to staff.
 Actually making money.
 Just graduated the basic audio course and starting the masters..
 The school did what they said they would do…and i respect that!!

 “[RRFC is] sending people to some of the most important recording studios, radio stations and film companies in the world…These are legitimate businesses, and those mentors only want people that really want this, want to bleed for it, sweat for it and cry for it.”